martinpihrt/OSPy-plugins/plugins/chmi/README.md

   Delay time in hours.

 * Intensity threshold:
   Intensity threshold for activate rain delay in my location.
 The detection logic is of the "or" type.
-This means that when the red color exceeds the value 50, or the green value 100, or the blue value 200, for example, rain is detected.
+This means that when the red color exceeds the value 50, or the green value 100, or the blue value 200, for example, the pixel is marked as rainy.

+* Detection radius:
+  Pixel radius around my location used for rain detection.
+The default value is 6 px.
+Instead of checking only one pixel, the plugin checks a circular area around the configured location.

+* Minimum rainy pixels:
+  Minimum percentage of pixels in the detection area that must exceed the intensity threshold before rain delay is activated.
+The default value is 10 %.
+This helps ignore random noise or a single bad radar pixel.

 * Enable logging:
   When an event is triggered in my location, the rgb value and the date and time when the event occurred are saved in the log.